Brainwaves Issue 26, Another “go to” OT strategy…deep pressure touch!

 • heavy blankets or swaddling

-• snug or tight clothes; compression clothinghand massage
+• snug or tight clothes; compression clothing

 • playing “hot dog” games with a therapy ball